-Our collection efforts extend to every delinquent borrower.
-Our collection process is divided into distinct stages based on the severity of delinquency, which dictates the level of collection steps taken.
-For example, automatic reminders through text and instant messages are sent to a delinquent borrower as soon as the collections process commences, and we take such measures to address delinquencies typically caused by borrowers' oversight.
-If the payment is still outstanding after these reminders, our collection system will initiate automated voice calls, which we believe are more difficult for borrowers to ignore compared to text and instant messages.
-In the event such efforts remain unsuccessful, our collection team will make phone calls to borrowers following the first missed payment and periodically thereafter.
-We inform the relevant borrowers of our intention to make such reports and the adverse impact of delinquencies on their credit histories, which may convince such borrowers to pay the amounts past due.
-For larger amounts past due, we may also conduct in-person visits.
+Our collection efforts extend to every delinquent borrower under our loan book business.
+Our collection strategies are divided into different categories, which dictate the types of collection methods we use, based on the severity of delinquency and the borrower's "C card score."
+The C card score analyzes borrowers' personal information, such as gender, age, residence, education, occupation and marriage status, QD score and other credit history and related information.
+We use different collection methods tailored to borrowers with different C card scores to optimize the efficiency of our collection effort.
+For example, our collection system may determine whether to remind borrowers through text, instant messages, automated voice calls or phone calls and the frequency of such reminders.
+We inform the relevant borrowers of the adverse impact of delinquencies on their credit histories, which may convince such borrowers to pay the amounts past due.
 We may stop collection efforts when credit drawdowns are 180 calendar days overdue and collection attempts have reached a certain number.
 In the event of (i) death of the borrower, (ii) identification of fraud, and the fraud is officially reported to and filed with relevant law enforcement departments or (iii) the amount remained outstanding 180 calendar days past due and therefore deemed uncollectible, we will charge off the relevant outstanding amount.
 Substantially all of our charge-offs since our inception were due to amounts that remain outstanding 180 calendar days past due and therefore deemed uncollectible.